rmholmes/rmholmes.github.io/_pages/cv.md

 ## Teaching
 ___
+* 2021 Completion of University of Sydney *Foundations of Research Supervision* course (12 hours + in-person session) and registry on the Universities Supervisor Registry.
 * 2020 Associate Fellow of the Higher Education Academy (AdvanceHE, UK).
 * 2020 Foundations of University Learning and Teaching (FULT) UNSW